jphalimi/PythonForMIC/Doc/library/os.rst

    Generate a :const:`SIGABRT` signal to the current process.
 On Unix, the default behavior is to produce a core dump; on Windows, the process immediately returns an exit code of ``3``.
-Be aware that calling this function will not call the Python signal handler registered for :const:`SIGABRT` with :func:`signal.signal`.
+Be aware that programs which use :func:`signal.signal` to register a handler for :const:`SIGABRT` will behave differently.

    Availability: Unix, Windows.